unkokaeru/digital-garden/content/index.md

  - [ ] Boo basket!!
  - [ ] ODEON!!
  - [ ] Typeracer??
+ - [ ] I want to do random research, too - maybe add some of that to this list?
+Especially considering my pedagogy research.
  - [ ] [[Music Management]] - what to do now?
 Check through messages, make a to-do list.
  - [ ] University Work
 	 - [ ] Calculus: [[MTH1002 Calculus]]